Ryan Zinke broke ethics rules while leading Trump’s Interior Dept., watchdog finds

 The inspector general did not find that Zinke violated federal conflict-of-interest laws because his communication with the developers centered on a private business deal, rather than official Interior Department matters.
 The investigation also did not find evidence that Zinke had used his position to benefit Halliburton or for his own financial gain, or that his staff tried to conceal his continuing involvement with the development team.

-The Washington Post first reported that the inspector general referred the matter to the Justice Department in 2018.
+The Washington Post first reported that the inspector general had referred the matter to the Justice Department in 2018.
 But the case remained open until last summer, when prosecutors declined to press criminal charges.

 Zinke, 60, a former Navy SEAL who rode to work on horseback on his first day at Interior, served one term in the House of Representatives before he joined Trump’s Cabinet.
-A major proponent of oil and gas drilling, as well as coal mining, he resigned under pressure less than two years later under an avalanche of investigations into his conduct.
+A major proponent of oil and gas drilling, as well as coal mining, Zinke resigned under pressure less than two years later under an avalanche of investigations into his conduct.

-With Trump’s endorsement and strong name recognition in a swath of western Montana Trump carried by seven points in 2020, Zinke is widely favored to win his home state’s new House seat.
+With Trump’s endorsement and strong name recognition in a swath of western Montana that Trump carried by seven points in 2020, Zinke is widely favored to win his home state’s new House seat.

-The investigation into his real estate dealing began in the summer of 2018, after Politico reported that he had remained involved in the project while in office.
-This raised conflict-of-interest concerns because the project involved a development group funded by David J. Lesar, the then-chairman of Halliburton, which stood to benefit from policies Zinke oversaw encouraging oil and gas drilling on public lands.
+The investigation into his real estate dealing began in the summer of 2018, after Politico reported that Zinke had remained involved in the project while in office.
+This raised conflict-of-interest concerns, because the project involved a development group funded by David J. Lesar, then the chairman of Halliburton, which stood to benefit from policies Zinke oversaw encouraging oil and gas drilling on public lands.

 Lesar’s company planned to build a large development along the Whitefish River, with shops, a hotel and a brewery.
 Zinke’s family foundation, run by his wife, Lola, had agreed to donate land for a parking lot.
 Known as 95 Karrow, the project had the potential to increase the value of multiple parcels of land the Zinkes owned nearby.